Husbands Beware: Production notes

 The second half of Husbands Beware is stock footage from 1947's Brideless Groom.
 In the new footage of the wedding sequence, a double stands in for Dee Green (Fanny Dinkelmeyer).
 New scenes were filmed on May 17, 1955.

 Husbands Beware was the first posthumous Stooge release featuring Shemp Howard, who died on November 22, 1955.

-This was the last film written by Clyde Bruckman before his suicide last year in 1955, borrowing silent film comedian Buster Keaton's gun to kill himself with inside a Hollywood restaurant bathroom.
+This was the last film written by Clyde Bruckman before his suicide in 1955, borrowing silent film comedian Buster Keaton's gun to kill himself inside a Hollywood restaurant bathroom.